 Sudan: Briefing on UN Integrated Transition Assistance Mission in Sudan

-Tomorrow (9 March), the Security Council will receive a videoconference (VTC) briefing, followed by VTC consultations, on the UN Integrated Transition Assistance Mission in Sudan (UNITAMS).
+Tomorrow (20 May), the Security Council will convene for a videoconference (VTC) briefing, followed by VTC consultations, on the UN Integrated Transition Assistance Mission in Sudan (UNITAMS).
 Special Representative for Sudan and head of UNITAMS Volker Perthes is expected to brief.
-The briefing will cover the Secretary-General’s 90-day report on UNITAMS (S/2021/199), which includes information in an annex about the drawdown and withdrawal of the AU/UN Hybrid Operation in Darfur (UNAMID), as requested in resolutions 2524 and 2559.
+The briefing will cover the latest Secretary-General’s 90-day report on UNITAMS (S/2021/470), which includes information in an annex about the drawdown and withdrawal of the AU/UN Hybrid Operation in Darfur (UNAMID), as requested in resolutions 2524 and 2559.